 Not a yellow school bus or mini vans!
 I was student-teaching at a reputable high school, where I found some amazing friends and mentors.
 There was this amazing library at Colby-Sawyer, award winning for its architecture.
 I used to find dark corners and cozy nooks there to work in for long hours.
 I had these great professors…all quirky and unique and accessible.
 I had many one on one conversations with these teachers in their creaky old offices.
 Those conversations, the practices and training, the late nights laying on the library floor…I can see how I was truly building something there.
 Simply put, it was an undergraduate education… but now I see how much of it is part of the fabric that I am today.
 How fortunate was I to almost ‘miss the bus’ to an experience like this, but hop on just in time.
 On top of that, my grandmother told me that we are related (through marraige) to the ‘Sawyers’…one of the founders of the school.
 How cool!

 After graduating, I started teaching high school English and coaching basketball.
-Before I knew it, I was married, had a house in Concord, New Hampshire, and even had a dog (Jackson is a Shiba-Inu…who’s ever heard of that breed?).
+Before I knew it, I had a daughter, a house in Concord, New Hampshire, and even had a dog (Jackson is a Shiba-Inu…who’s ever heard of that breed?).

-When the news came that we had a child on the way, I started mowing lawns in the summer for extra money.
+When the news came that I had a child on the way, I started mowing lawns in the summer for extra money.
 It turned into a business that is still running today!
-It’s called East Concord Grass Roots.
-Click it to see it!

 We live in this 1000 square foot house, built in 1910.
 I’m always working on something here, and always taking on projects too big for me.
 They never seem to be done either…I’ll have to think more about that.
-I have dreams of living ‘off the grid’ and chickens and gardens.
-For now, I’m happy with cutting my own wood for the stove and insulating better.
+I have dreams of living ‘off the grid’.
+We have chickens and gardens for now.
+And, I enjoy cutting my own wood for the Jotul wood stove.

 At some point, my company was becoming a lot to handle…especially in the Spring and Fall, when I’d be teaching high school English while trying to run the business.
 I also was feeling burnt out with the teaching and losing some passion there.
 In the Spring/Summer of 2015, I was told I’d have to take a 10% pay cut for the upcoming school year, due to enrollment being down, and restructuring of the alternative school I was at.
 I was already crying over my paycheck after a long week, wondering if that was really what I was worth.
 Matilda was 2, and I wanted to figure out a way to be home with her.
 I didn’t want to send her to day care.
 So I walked away from teaching, went all in to my own business, and never looked back.

 Don’t get me wrong…sometimes we do leave the house!
 I try to do things that bring joy, laughter, and fun as much as possible.
-We’re all about the beaches of Maine, museums, the library, movies, etc. We even got to visit Disney last February, which was so memorable.
+I love learning new things…trying, failing, trying again.
+We’re all about the beaches of Maine, museums, the library, movies, etc.

-Matilda loves dancing, being in recitals, and really anything ‘stage’ related.
-Here’s a picture of us at the theatah (say it with a British accent), going to see Cinderella.
+Here’s an old picture of us at the theatah (say it with a British accent), going to see Cinderella.
 I love this picture,

 because Til is standing like a pink flamingo…and the guy in the back is putting out a heavy vibe (Jim Carrey…Dumb and Dumber), and I think he’s checking me out…haha!